Enhance Your Master of Public Service With a Concurrent Degree

 Ready to Make a Change?

-You can learn more about the Master of Public Service by visiting the MPS web page here or requesting more information here.
+You can learn more about the Master of Public Service by visiting the MPS degree page.

-Yes!
-Both merit-based scholarships and need-based federal aid are available for qualified MPS-admitted students.
-Beginning with the Fall 2023 enrollment cycle, the Clinton School is more than tripling its opportunities for scholarships available to enrolling students.
+Yes.
+Both merit-based scholarships and need-based federal aid packages are available for qualified MPS-admitted students.
 Enhanced cost-of-living stipends are also available.

 More information on scholarships and funding opportunities can be found here.